Country Road Group

-The Country Road Group is a middle market clothing retailer with operations in Australia, New Zealand and South Africa.
-It is a subsidiary of South African company Woolworths.
-Its brands include Country Road, Mimco, Trenery, Politix, and Witchery.
+The Country Road Group is an upper middle market clothing retailer with operations in Australia, New Zealand and South Africa.
+It is a subsidiary of major South African retail company Woolworths, which is headquartered in Cape Town.

+The company's brands include the self-named Country Road, Mimco, Trenery, Politix, and Witchery.
+As of 2025, Country Road has 630 locations, 88 of which are in South Africa, with the rest situation across Australasia.